The-Ofek-Foundation/blog/_posts/2015-12-11-minimax-for-gomoku-connect-five.md

 Note that during your analysis, you **assume it is your opponent's turn**, *not your turn*!
 This will make the third child be clearly the most favorable, since in all other children, X has a two in a row with an open space (since it will also be their turn, your analysis function could give that a very high score).
 In this manor, you have successfully blocked their win.

 Improving this is easy.
-We are currently only looking at a depth of 1, or of 1 [ply] (plies are used to indicate depth -- five 'plies' means five turns deep).
+We are currently only looking at a depth of 1, or of 1 [ply] (plies are used to indicate depth—five 'plies' means five turns deep).
 We could make our AI much stronger by looking at a depth of two plies, consisting of one of your moves and one of their responses (reply).
-This explains the name 'Minimax', *while you are trying to maximize your points, your opponent is trying to minimize your points* -- out of all the possible minimizes you opponents can make in their replies, you chose the maximum, most favorable one for you, and play the corresponding move.
+This explains the name 'Minimax', *while you are trying to maximize your points, your opponent is trying to minimize your points*—out of all the possible minimizes you opponents can make in their replies, you chose the maximum, most favorable one for you, and play the corresponding move.
 You try to make the maximum out of your opponent's minimums.
 Of course, increasing the depth past two plies is trivial, as you just need to do more of the same thing.

 Here is a very basic example of this in javascript: